jrnalts/url_shortener/README.md

 # README

-URLs can be shortened on this service
+URLs can be shortened on this service, please give https for safety.

 * Ruby version

   3.0.2

 * Rails version

   6.1.7

 * System dependencies